 “You look like you’ve seen a ghost,” Dina remarked.

 “No, no it’s nothing,” I tried to hide back my shock, my dazed indignation, my sorrow, “He just had a bad day at work.”

 But it was no use.
 I could not bring myself to smile and make like everything was OK for my guests’ sake.
 It took too much emotional energy to have to take all what had happened AND to cover it all up as I was used to doing.

-“No, stayyyyy!” the others protested.
-But it was no use.
-The party had reached its end.
-And the girls they quickly left their presents in my hand, kissed goodbye and made their way out of the basement, ducking on the metal overhead post.
+The Twisted Sisters one at a time their presents off in my hand, kissed goodbye and made their way out of the basement, ducking on the first step so as not to hit their heads against the metal overhead post.

 And there I was.
 Me and my basement birthday party after-math with the annoying high-pitched voice of Cyndi Lauper in the background.

 I was shell shocked.
 All these years, I had never known my father had been such a racist.
 His reaction came as a total shock.
 I could not understand why he could feel this way, especially toward someone like my best friend, who out of everyone was the kindest, sweetest, most mature of the Twisted Sisters.
 What had she done?
 What had I done that was such a crime?